Stephen Chbosky: Career

 In 1992, Chbosky graduated from the University of Southern California's Filmic Writing, screenwriting program.
 He wrote, directed, and acted in the 1995 independent film The Four Corners of Nowhere, which gained Chbosky his first agent.
 It also was accepted by the Sundance Film Festival, and became one of the first films shown on the Sundance Channel.
 In the late 1990s, Chbosky wrote several unproduced screenplays, including ones titled Audrey Hepburn's Neck and Schoolhouse Rock.

 In 1994, Chbosky was working on a "very different type of book" than The Perks of Being a Wallflower when he wrote the line, "I guess that's just one of the perks of being a wallflower."
 Chbosky recalled that he "wrote that line.
 And stopped.
 And realized that somewhere in that [sentence] was the kid I was really trying to find."
 After several years of gestation, Chbosky began researching and writing The Perks of Being a Wallflower, an epistolary novel that follows the intellectual and emotional maturation of a teenager who uses the alias Charlie over the course of his first year of high school.
 The book is semi-autobiographical; Chbosky has said that he "relate[s] to Charlie[...]
 But my life in high school was in many ways different."

-The book, Chbosky's first novel, was published by MTV Books in 1999, and was an immediate popular success with teenage readers; by 2000, the novel was MTV Books' best-selling title, and The New York Times noted in 2007 that it had sold more than 700,000 copies and "is passed from adolescent to adolescent like a hot potato".
+The book, Chbosky's first novel, was published by Pocket Books in 1999, and was an immediate popular success with teenage readers; by 2000, the novel was MTV Books' best-selling title, and The New York Times noted in 2007 that it had sold more than 700,000 copies and "is passed from adolescent to adolescent like a hot potato".
 As of May 2013, the number of copies in print reached over two million.
 Wallflower also stirred up controversy due to Chbosky's portrayal of teen sexuality and drug use.
-The book has been removed from circulation in several schools and appeared on the American Library Association's 2004, 2006, 2007, 2008, and 2009 lists of the 10 most frequently challenged books.
+The book has been removed from circulation in several schools and appeared on the American Library Association's 2004, 2006, 2007, 2008, 2009, 2013, 2014, 2022 and 2023 lists of the 10 most frequently challenged books.
 In July 2013, The Perks of Being a Wallflower had spent over a year on the New York Times Bestseller list, and was published in 31 languages.

 In 2000, Chbosky edited Pieces, an anthology of short stories.
 The same year, he worked with director Jon Sherman on a film adaptation of Michael Chabon's novel The Mysteries of Pittsburgh, though the project fell apart by August 2000.
 Chbosky wrote the screenplay for the 2005 film adaptation of the Broadway rock musical Rent, which received mixed reviews.
 In late 2005, Chbosky said that he was writing a film adaptation of The Perks of Being a Wallflower.